uw-areifers/sum-24-uw-cybersec-huskey-manager/README.md

 1. You will need to install Docker Desktop, which can be downloaded [here](https://www.docker.com/products/docker-desktop/).
 Follow the installation instructions, and note that you do not need to create a Docker account.

-2. Once you have Docker installed and open, fork this github repository and clone your forked repo.
+2. Once you have Docker installed and open, cloen this github repo to your local machine.

 3. Inside VS Code, open your HusKey Manager folder.
 We need to create our `.env` file within our HusKey Manager folder.
 This file will contain the environment variables required for us to deploy our HusKey Manager.